jeffoconnorau/AGMPowerCLI/Examples.md

+# AGMPowerLib

+All this examples use commands supplied by AGMPowerLib, so you need to have this module installed as well.

 # SQL Test and Dev Image usage

 In this 'story' a user wants to mount the latest snapshot of a SQL DB to a host